chairemobilite/transition-docs/tutorial/README.md

 ### Create paths for the line

-Create a first path by clicking on the `New path` button that appeared under the line data
+Create a first path by clicking on the `New path` button that appeared under the line data.

 ![Lesson 7: new path button](images/lesson7_newPathButton.png)